Lightning-Universe/lightning-flash/docs/source/general/predictions.rst

     # 2. Load the model from a checkpoint
     model = ImageClassifier.load_from_checkpoint("https://flash-weights.s3.amazonaws.com/image_classification_model.pt")

-    # 3. Attach the Serializer
+    # 3. Attach the Output
     model.serializer = Probabilities()

     # 4. Predict whether the image contains an ant or a bee